Sarah Paiji Yoo: Blueland

 In 2018, after reaching out to Syed Naqvi, a director at the cleaning product brand Method, Yoo co-founded Blueland with John Mascari in 2019.
 Naqvi became the first employee at the company and currently serves as chief innovation officer.

 Blueland was featured on Shark Tank in 2020, securing a fundraising deal with Kevin O'Leary.

 By 2022, Blueland, with over US$100 million in sales, had raised $35 million in venture funding.

 Personal life

 Yoo married Kenneth Yoo in 2015.
 They have two sons.
+Yoo is of Korean descent.